 - Urban/built (city core, suburban, peri-urban, village)

-High spatial resolution image data from QuickBird, IKONOS, GeoEye-1, and WorldView-2 commercial satellite systems are being utilized primarily for intra-urban mapping and analysis of LCLUC (Figure 4).
+High spatial resolution image data from QuickBird, IKONOS, GeoEye-1, and WorldView-2 commercial satellite systems are being utilized primarily for intra-urban mapping and analysis of LCLUC (Figure 7).
 The intra-urban LCLU classification scheme below is being used to classify the high spatial resolution imagery corresponding to the extents of the four cities.
+Example intra-urban LCLU image classification products are shown in Figure 8.
+These products are considered to be draft products as well.
+Final products will be published when available.

 Intra-urban LCLU classification scheme